AdamJeddy/Grad-Project-Code/README.md

 ## Week 5

 Feb 12:
-- Added the 'Computer Vision' folder
+- Added the `Computer Vision` folder
-  - With 'Notebooks' folder containing the main notebook and the saved weights
+  - With `Notebooks` folder containing the main notebook and the saved weights
-  - With 'Scripts' folder containing 3 scripts for training data collection
+  - With `Scripts` folder containing 3 scripts for training data collection

 - Restructured the `NLP Model` folder
   - Reduced the folder hierarchy for better easy navigation